jasonmacduffie/isles-of-maga/factions.md

 ### The Silver Sword

 The Silver Sword is an organization dedicated to hunting demon worshippers, necromancy, vampires, werewolves, and other creatures they deem unholy.
 They specialize in anti-demonic magic, and wield silver weapons known for their anti-demonic properties.
+The Silver Sword originated in the United Church, but has emerged as its own entity, cooperating with local churches and performing missions abroad.

 Demonic Cults
 -------------